 Drake had big plans for the Bridle Path lot; and he soon started putting them in practice, with his palatial 35,000-square-foot manse starting to take shape.
 And since Champagne Papi is a sharer, he constantly kept us up to date with the progress, sharing videos on Instagram of the construction work underway.

 Drake also gave fans a glimpse of his mega kitchen, which boasts an opulent marble island and rows of navy blue chairs for his guests to casually dine at.
-Huge chandeliers adorn the ceiling while a grand piano sits in one of the living areas.

 Oh, and did we mention the toilet?
 The rapper’s home comes with a rather unique toilet that plays soothing music to relax you while you, ahem, do your business.
 Not to mention it projects colorful lights and the lid lifts automatically, so even going to the bathroom can be a quite the experience.